Barkia/shiny_app_mtcars/slides/slides.md

 Overview
 ========================================================

-This simple application was created to illustrate cluster analysis.
-Specifically, the k-means clustering algorithm will be used in the application.

 This was built as part of a deliverable for the course **Developing Data Products** as part of the Coursera Data Science Specialization.

 The app developed for the first part of the assignment demo is avalilable at: